HariDarshan0710/HariDarshan0710/README.md

 - 👯 Academic Research **Collaborated with Biotechnology PhD Researchers, co-author on a research paper focusing on drug designing through computational modelling of Thunbergia Mysorensis flower plant to address ML based diabetes control.**

-- 👨‍💻 All of my projects are available at [GitHub Repository]
+- 👨‍💻 All of my projects are available at [https://www.datascienceportfol.io/HariDarshan]

 - 💬 Ask me about **Published Research Paper on Finale year Project Arogya Vicharana**

+- 💬 About My Article ** Link**

 - 📫 How to reach me **svharidarshan07@gmail.com**